 Metro Properties can walk you through closing - 800-252-6633

-These are the pieces of paperwork that escrow companies usually look to collect:
+These are the pieces of paperwork that escrow companies usually compile:

 • Terms of sale and any seller-assisted financing